You’ve probably wondered at one time or another how much you should weigh. The answer isn’t always as simple as looking at a chart.

 - Get regular exercise.
 Each week, aim to get 150 minutes of a moderate physical activity, like walking, or 75 minutes of more vigorous activity, like running.

-- Consider keeping a food diary to see how many calories you take in each day.
+- Keep a food diary to track calories.
 Burning more calories than you take in is the key to weight loss.
 You may notice that you snack mindlessly while watching TV or eat portions that are too large while out at restaurants.
 A diary will help you notice these patterns.

 - Get support from friends, family, and other sources.
 Overeaters Anonymous is a support group for people with eating disorders such as compulsive overeating, anorexia, food addiction, bulimia, and more.